aliallibhai/govukPaaS-ex-wordpress/readme.md

 These changes were made to prepare Wordpress to run on CloudFoundry.

+1. Make two changes to `/wp-config.php`
-1. Edit `wp-config.php`, configure to use CloudFoundry database and connect to it over SSL.
+    1. Configure it to use CloudFoundry to get database information.
+    2. Configure it to connect to our database over SSL, this is a requirement for all connections.

 ```diff
 *